jibben/walmart-scrape/README.md

 Created by Jibben Hillen

-This python script will scrape through walmart queries and extract data about the product.
+This python script will scrape through the first page of a walmart query and extract data about the products displayed.
 It has been coded to work for cereals (the only hard-coding for this revolves around brand labeling, because Walmart's database doesn't have very good brand labeling), but it should generally work for any given walmart search.

 Usage:
 python walmart_scrape.py \<keyword\> \<optional additional keywords\> ... \<output filename\>